-Corona was advised to stay in the Medical City hospital for 48 hours over fears that he could suffer a heart attack, DZRH Radio reported, citing a cardiologist at the hospital.
-He had walked out of his Senate trial yesterday after declaring that the charges against him, including an allegation that he stashed away $12 million in 82 bank accounts, were “pure lies” fabricated by President Benigno Aquino.
+Corona, 63, will stay in the hospital for 48 hours to monitor his heart, defense lawyer Serafin Cuevas told the Senate tribunal today.
+The judge left his trial yesterday after declaring that the charges against him, including an allegation that he stashed away $12 million in 82 bank accounts, were “pure lies” fabricated by President Benigno Aquino.

 Arroyo appointed Corona to the Supreme Court in 2002 and promoted him to be the country’s top judge a month before her term ended in 2010.
 Before his trial, Corona vowed to remain in office and accused Aquino of undermining democracy by trying to appoint his own magistrates to the court.